yeuchi/PopularMovieStage2/README.md

 - users to view and play trailers ( either in the youtube app or a web browser).
 - users to read reviews of a selected movie.
 - users to mark a movie as a favorite in the details view by tapping a button(star).
-  This is for a local movies collection that you will maintain and does not require an API request*.
+  This is for a local movies collection that will maintain and does not require an API request*.
 - main view to include an additional pivot to show their favorites collection.

 ### Stage 2 - API Hints